luciusssss/mc2_corpus/README.md

-# MC^2: Multilingual Corpus of Minority Languages in China
+# MC^2: A Multilingual Corpus of Minority Languages in China

 We present MC^2, a **M**ultilingual **C**orpus of **M**inority Languages in **C**hina, which is the largest open-source corpus so far.
 This corpus encompasses four languages, namely Tibetan, Uyghur, Kazakh written in the Kazakh Arabic script, and Mongolian written in the traditional Mongolian script.